brutasse/django-push/docs/index.rst

 .. _PubSubHubbub: http://code.google.com/p/pubsubhubbub/

 This library provides hooks to add PubSubHubbub support to your Django
-project: you can use it to be a publisher, a subscriber, a hub or all three.
+project: you can use it to be a publisher and/or subscriber.

 The PubSubHubbub spec was initially designed for Atom feeds.
 The `0.3 version`_ of the spec defines resources as feeds.
 The `0.4`_ version allows arbitrary content types.
-This app currently implements the spec in version 0.3 but support for 0.4 may be added in future releases.
+The `0.4`_ spec is supported since version **0.5** of django-push.
+We unfortunately missed the chance of having version numbers match properly.

 .. _0.3 version: http://pubsubhubbub.googlecode.com/svn/trunk/pubsubhubbub-core-0.3.html